- Entry Level Management

 The Business Administration program is recognized training for the Alberta Achievement in Business Competencies (Blue Seal) Certificate.
 Tradespeople who obtain their Blue Seal certification may move into leadership, supervisory, entrepreneurial or other roles.

-The Business Management program provides students with:
+This program provides students with:

 - An introduction to the most relevant aspects of business management and administration

 - Professional skills in high demand by employers.
-These skills include: teamwork, communication, customer service, leadership, research, and problem-solving
+These skills include team-work, communication, customer service, leadership, research and problem-solving.

 Tuition fees include all materials and student manuals.
 Financial assistance may be available to qualified students.